pallets/click/docs/utils.rst

 Click will then automatically print a progress bar to the terminal and calculate the remaining time for you.
 The calculation of remaining time requires that the iterable has a length.
-If it does not have a length, but you know the length, you can explicitly provide it::
+If it does not have a length but you know the length, you can explicitly provide it::

     with click.progressbar(all_the_users_to_process,